 What courses will transfer to UNCG?

 Nearly every course completed at an accredited 4-year institution will transfer to UNCG.
-Exceptions include developmental courses (e.g., Intermediate Algebra) or lower-level ROTC courses.
+Exceptions include developmental courses (e.g., Intermediate Algebra) or courses that are not applicable to UNCG degree programs.
+Most courses that apply toward an Associate in Arts or Associate in Science degree will readily transfer to UNCG.
 Courses completed at a community college must be a part of the institution’s college transfer program.
 Most of these courses apply toward the Associate in Arts or the Associate in Science degree but not the Associate in Applied Science (the AA or AS but not the AAS).
 Students may review our course equivalency search for specifics.

 Will the course I’m taking at [name of institution] transfer to UNCG?